Adversarial Prediction of Radiotherapy Treatment Machine Parameters: Methods

 \subsection{Patient Data Preparation and Treatment Planning}

 This study used 178 prostate datasets, planned identically, each starting with planning CT images and anatomy contours, to obtain volume modulated arc therapy (VMAT) plans \cite{Unkelbach15}.
 The cases were anonymized and the contours were curated to conform to the RTOG 0815 standard \cite{rtog0815}.
 The anatomy structures included the prostate, bladder, rectum, femoral heads, anus, penile bulb, seminal vesicles and the patient external contour.
 The targets are a pair of nested planning target volumes (PTVs); PTV1 enclosed the prostate plus a margin and PTV2 enclosed PTV1 and the seminal vesicles plus an additional margin.
-We obtained optimal dose fluence maps using the Erasmus-iCycle program \cite{Breedveld09}, \cite{Breedveld12} following the objectives and constraints in \cite{Wang16}: PTV1 MAX = 104\% of 78Gy, PTV2 (outside PTV1) MAX = 104\% of 72.2Gy.
+We obtained optimal dose fluence maps using the Elekta mCycle implementation of the Erasmus iCycle program \cite{Breedveld09}, \cite{Breedveld12} following the objectives and constraints similar to the scheme in \cite{Wang16}.
 The fluence maps were input to Elekta Monaco (v.
-5.11) to obtain clinical, deliverable VMAT plans, or the ground truth (GT) plans.
+5.12) to obtain clinical, deliverable (ground truth) VMAT plans.
+The goal dose for PTV2 is 60 Gy delivered over 20 fractions.
 The 178 cases were divided into training (138),validation (20), and test (20) sets.

-The VMAT treatment is specified by the apertures' shapes and their intensity weights at 100 or more discrete linac gantry angles.
+The VMAT treatment is specified by the MLC apertures' shapes and their intensity weights at 100 or more discrete linac gantry angles.
 The MLC creates a 2D beam profile, normal to the beam direction, by opening gaps between opposing banks of tungsten leaves.
 The gantry angles, aperture leaf positions, and intensity weights are collectively the control points.
 During treatment the linac gantry revolves continuously around the patient and the instantaneous linac radiation output and MLC beam shapes at any real angle are interpolated from the flanking control points.
 In this way, the control points or machine parameters constitute the deliverable treatment plan.